WordPress/test-handbook/get-setup-for-testing/index.md

 Once your environment is ready, pick a ticket to test:

 - **[Test Core Tickets with Playground](https://make.wordpress.org/test/handbook/get-setup-for-testing/test-core-tickets-with-playground/)** – Use this for tickets linked to a GitHub Pull Request (PR).
-No local setup required. *(Note: `.patch` files from Trac are not supported in Playground.)*
+No local setup required. *(Note: `.patch` and `.diff` files from Trac are not supported in Playground.)*
-- **[Test Core Tickets with Grunt](https://make.wordpress.org/test/handbook/get-setup-for-testing/test-core-tickets-with-grunt/)** – Use this to apply `.patch` files from Trac, or patches from GitHub Pull Requests, to your local environment.
+- **[Test Core Tickets with Grunt](https://make.wordpress.org/test/handbook/get-setup-for-testing/test-core-tickets-with-grunt/)** – Use this to apply `.patch` and `.diff` files from Trac, or patches from GitHub Pull Requests, to your local environment.

 ### Step 3 – Run Automated Tests